dblume/lifestream/README.md

 ![shortcut](https://dblume.github.io/images/all_of_lifestream.gif)

 This is the code for [David Blume's lifestream project](https://david.dlma.com/lifestream/).
-It was [started in 2008](https://www.plurk.com/p/2lrqa), so it uses Python 2.
+It was [started in 2008](https://www.plurk.com/p/2lrqa), so it was originally in Python 2.
+It was migrated to Python 3, but not cleaned up.

 I have a [blog post describing it in better detail](https://david.dlma.com/blog/my-lifestream).